Loading...

 Our research focuses on early detection of neurodegenerative diseases through the identification of Neurofilament Light Chain (NfL) - a biomarker released when neurons are damaged.
 This enables detection of Alzheimer's, ALS, and other neurological conditions from a simple blood test, potentially years before symptoms appear.

-Machine learning algorithms analyze the complex electrical signals from nanopore measurements, enabling automated identification of biomolecules with superhuman accuracy.
-Our neural networks process millions of translocation events to extract meaningful diagnostic information in real-time.
+Machine learning algorithms analyze the complex electrical signals from nanopore measurements, enabling automated identification of similarly sized proteins with F-values up to 88.7% and 96.4% specificity.
+Our neural networks process translocation events to extract meaningful diagnostic information in real-time.

 Extending our nanopore technology to detect cardiac biomarkers like troponin for rapid, point-of-care diagnosis of heart attacks.
 Our goal is a portable device that can detect cardiac events within minutes, enabling faster treatment and better patient outcomes.